drunomics/nuxtjs-drupal-ce/README.md

 ## Options

 - `baseURL`: The Drupal base URL.
-May be overridden by an environment variable `DRUPAL_BASE_URL` if set.
-Defaults to http://localhost:8888'.
+Defaults to the `DRUPAL_BASE_URL` environment variable if provided, otherwise to `http://localhost:8888`.

 - `addRequestFormat`: If set to `true`, the `_format=custom_elements` URL parameter is added automatically to requests.
 Defaults to `true`.